zspitz/dlr/docs/dlr-overview/language-implementation-1.md

 o.Where( lambda (x) => x > 0 )   #o had late bound semantics
 ```

 To be able to execute an ET modeling this code, you would need to inspect the runtime type of 'o', search its 'Where' overloads, and pattern match for one that can take a delegate.
 Furthermore, you would need to match lambda expression to the delegate.
 The delegate needs take an argument and returns a value with some type.
-The delegate's type for 'x' needs to make sense to bind '&gt;' to an implementation taking the type of 'x', an operand assignable from integer, and returning the type of the delegate.
+The delegate's type for 'x' needs to make sense to bind '\>' to an implementation taking the type of 'x', an operand assignable from integer, and returning the type of the delegate.

 A key observation in this situation is that the late-bound node representing the call to 'Where' necessarily has language-specific binding information representing the lambda.
 The representation cannot be language-neutral semantically.
 It also can't even be just syntax in any common representation because you need the language that produced the ET to process the lambda representation in the presence of runtime type information while binding.
 Support for unbound ETs may not be a good solution or one worth trying to share across languages.